Substra/substrafl/docs/api/remote.rst

 Remote
 ======

-This is an internal Substrafl module, the user should not use any functions here directly, apart from the ``remote_data`` and ``remote`` decorators.
+This is an internal SubstraFL module, the user should not use any functions here directly, apart from the ``remote_data`` and ``remote`` decorators.
 This modules defines how the user code is wrapped, transformed and registered as